johestephan/xsoar_data_dumper/README.md

 # xsoar_data_dumper
 XSOAR Data Dumper enables the fetching and storing of incidents from XSOAR.
-The incidents can be stored in JSON files or CouchDB
+The incidents can be stored in JSON files, CouchDB and MariaDB.
+For usability the best choice might be MariaDB, here the ID and Name will match the incident.id and incident.name.
+Investigation and Incident data will be stored in two seperated fields.

 ## Usage
     usage: DataDumper.py [-h] [--init] [--run] --auth AUTH --base BASE [--couchdb COUCHDB]